odoo/odoo/doc/reference/javascript_reference.rst

         ],

-    By default, adding a simple string to a bundle will append the files matching the glob at the end of the bundle.
+    By default, adding a simple string to a bundle will append the files matching the glob pattern at the end of the bundle.
+Obviously, the pattern may also be directly a single file path.

 b) Add one or multiple file(s) at the beginning of the list: `prepend`
-    Sometimes you need to put a certain file before the others in a bundle, when loading css file for example.
-In this case, you can use the `prepend` directive like so:
+    Sometimes you need to put a certain file before the others in a bundle, when loading css file, for example.
+In this case, you can use the `prepend` directive by replacing the path with a pair `('prepend', <path>)`, like so:

     .. code-block:: py